jremsza/goMLproject/README.md

 # goMLproject
-This project explores concurrency in Go using a ML model
+This project explores concurrency in Go using a machine learning (ML) model.

 # Package & Project Details:
 Gonum was chosen for building the ML model for this project.
-Although GoLearn appeared to be a much more strealined and user friendly package for model building, it wasn't abundatnly clear that goroutines could be utilized with that model building apporach.
+Although GoLearn appeared to be a much more strealined and user friendly package for model building, it wasn't abundantly clear that goroutines could be utilized with that model building apporach.
 To ensure that concurrency could be utilized gonum was used and the model was built using matrix algebra to fit a least-squares linear regression.

 The project folder contains two programs.
 The first ML program is housed in the noConcur directory and fulfils the requiement of runing a ML model on the Boston housing data using no concurrency.
 Also contained in that directory is a subdirectory called "data".
 This is a script that loads the dataset from a CSV and is utilized by both programs (See below for comprehensive code details).
 The other program is housed in the withConcur directory and fulfills the requirment of running the ML program with concurrency.

 # Instructions for Running the Programs:
-Using a bash shell, navigate to the directory that contins the executable.
+Using a bash shell, navigate to the directory that contains the executable.
 Within that path run the following:

 ./noCuncur
     -or-
 ./withConcur

 # Code Walkthrough

-## Data Loading

 ### Loading the Dataset from CSV

-The data.go file found in the noConcur directory is used to load the dataset from the boston.csv file.
+The data.go file found in the noConcur directory is used to load the dataset from the boston.csv file for both programs.
 The `LoadDataset` function within the `data` package handles this step, transforming raw data into structured matrices that the machine learning models can use.

 #### Function Overview

 - **Name**: `LoadDataset`
 - **Purpose**: Reads a dataset from a CSV file and transforms it into matrices for the predictors and the target variables.
-- **Inputs**:
-  - `filePath`: A `string` representing the path to the CSV file containing the dataset.
-  - `selectedColumns`: An `[]int` slice indicating the columns to be used as predictors.
-The target variable is in the last column of the CSV.
-- **Outputs**:
-  - `*mat.Dense`: A matrix containing the selected predictors from the CSV file.
-  - `*mat.Dense`: A matrix containing the target variable from the CSV file.
-  - `error`: An error object that will be non-nil if an error occurs during the file reading or data processing steps.

 #### Implementation Details